 Graco SnugRide SnugLock Extend2Fit 35.
-This new version includes an anti-rebound bar, non-rethread harness adjustment, and a 4-position extension panel that creates 3.5" of extra leg room so little ones can comfortably sit rear-facing for longer.
-The price tag is significantly higher, and its crash test results are unknown to us, so we aren't sure it is worth the money with so many potential options in our lineup.
+This new version includes an anti-rebound bar, non-rethread harness adjustment, and a 4-position extension panel that creates 3.5" of extra legroom so little ones can comfortably sit rear-facing for longer.
+The price tag is significantly higher, and its crash test results are unknown to us, so we aren't sure it is worth the additional money.

 — Juliet Spurrier, MD and Wendy Schmitz